gggliuye/VIO/docs/PGM.rst

 It can be solved via a Maximum a posteriori (MAP) inference of a Bayseian inference.
 Only when having a gaussian assumpution they will obtain the same result.
 Here, we consider the Maximum a posteriori (MAP) inference which is to optimize the energy function E (which has been proven to be equal to Brief propagation algorithm [1]_ ).

 Here we want to solve image segmentation task with energy minimization using PGM theory.
-The arrangement of this article will be : chatper 2 will use gragh based representation method to solve a more general image segmentation task. chapter 3 will use maxflow/minuct algorithm to solve background/object segmentation in image processing.
+The arrangement of this article will be : chatper 2 will use gragh based and kd tree based representation method to solve a more general image segmentation task. chapter 3 will use maxflow/minuct algorithm to solve background/object segmentation in image processing.
 Each chapter will begin with the explanation of the theory and followed by C++ implementation with its results.

 2. Efficient Graph-based
 ------------------------